thegooddocsproject/templates/style-guide/about-style-guide.md

 Grammarly that processes your text and provides suggestions as you write to improve the spelling and grammatical structure of the text.

-Linters can be used during the editorial process within an editor and as a post-processing test of the content when the document is pushed into a revision management system as part of an automated continuous integration (CI) cycle.
+Linters can be used during the editorial process within a text editor and as a post-processing test of the content when the document is pushed into a revision management system as part of an automated continuous integration (CI) cycle.